 Your W-2 form reports how much you were paid as an employee.
 Your employer conveniently withheld taxes from those earnings and sent the money to the government on your behalf.
 The total of all your W-2 income goes on line 7 of the Form 1040 tax return.

 This form shows income you received as a self-employed taxpayer.
 You were not actually employed by the individual or company who paid you this money; you performed services as an independent contractor.
 Payers are required by law to issue 1099-MISC forms whenever they make cumulative payments of $600 or more to any taxpayer during the year.
 The form is not issued per payment, but for the total amount remitted to you.
 The IRS gets a copy of the form, too.

 Schedule C is your friend if you have 1099-MISC income.
 This is the Profit or Loss from Business form.
 First enter the total of all your 1099 income on the form, including any self-employment income for which you did not receive a Form 1099.
-If someone paid you less than $600, this doesn’t mean the money’s not taxable.
-It just means that the company didn’t have to send you a 1099 for it.

 Now you get to deduct your costs of doing business: expenses like advertising, a home office you might maintain, supplies and equipment.
 All this is deducted from your gross income to arrive at your taxable income.
 If you have more expenses than income, you have a business loss.
 The amount you arrive at when you’ve completed Schedule C goes on line 12 of your Form 1040 tax return.